openvcloud/docs/docs/CloudBrokerPortal/Accounts/Accounts.md

 ![](CreateCloudSpace.png)

-Also here you can specify capacity limits, this time specific only to the new cloud space.
+Also here you can specify capacity limits, however this time specifically for the new cloud space.

-In addition here you to set the external network to which the cloud space needs to be connected.
+In addition, here you to set the external network to which the cloud space needs to be connected.

 From the list with cloud spaces you can navigate to the **Cloud Space Details** pages.

 For more information on **Cloud Spaces** go to the [Cloud Spaces](../CloudSpaces/CloudSpaces.md) documentation.

-And finally under **Audits** all REST API calls for the account are listed:
+And finally, under **Audits** all REST API calls for the account are listed:

 ![](Audits.png)